Overview of Amadablam Climbing

 Day 09: Base camp preparation

 Today is the day for acclimatization or rest.
-We will make all the necessary preparations on the day for our expedition.
-Check all the equipments conditions and make yourself mentally and physically fit.
+We will make all the necessary preparations on the day of our expedition.
+Check all the equipment conditions and make yourself mentally and physically fit.

 10-24